joeltok/websocket-response-tester/Readme.md

 The ideal scenario in the above is
 1. The sockets have listeners attached
-2. A event is triggered that sends messages to the above sockets
+2. An event is triggered that sends messages to the above sockets
 3. Somehow catch the messages and only proceed if all messages are received.
-We need a solution to tackle stage 3 effectively.

-One of the ways to overcome this problem is by the use of setTimeout in Node.js to check periodically for any changes in non-local state variables.
+One of the ways to deal with this flow is by the use of setTimeout in Node.js to check periodically for any changes in non-local state variables to which any messages from the sockets are diverted.
 The downsides of this approach are
 - The need for waiting time while polls take time to happen.
 - The potential for pollution of higher scope environments.
 - The need for custom code to hook up messages to the respective clients at the start, then remove them after the third-party trigger has done its work.

-A more elegant way to approach the problem is via the use of **delayed promises**.
+A more elegant way to approach the problem is via the use of **delayed promises**, which this module uses.

 ## Installation